 What Are The Key Changes to the CDM?

-The key objective of the CDM 2015 Regulations is to emphasise health and safety via increased coordination between the three primary parties: client, designer and contractor.
+The principal objective of the CDM 2015 Regulations is to emphasise health and safety via increased coordination between the three primary parties: client, designer and contractor.
 This focus is reflected in the main legislative changes:

 All projects must have the following: